strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

      export BROKER_SECRET=<SECRET_FOR_KAFKA_BROKER_WE_TOOK_NOTE_OF_IN_KEYCLOAK_CONSOLE>
     kubectl create secret generic broker-oauth-secret -n kafka --from-literal=secret=$BROKER_SECRET

-We also need to provide truststore for TLS connectivity to Keycloak - as a secret.
+We also need to provide a truststore for TLS connectivity to Keycloak - as a `Secret`.

     kubectl create secret generic ca-truststore --from-file=./ca.crt -n kafka